 Creative Commons License

 O'Rourke, Joseph, "On the Development of the Intersection of a Plane With a Polytope" (2003).
-Faculty Publications.
-Paper 69.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.